 Homeschooling is a lifestyle.
 It is simplicity and togetherness…slowing down—having time to play, to discover and pursue passions.
 It is about family relationships.

 Our mornings are relaxed.
 Our evenings are relaxed.
 I’m not worrying about packing lunches, signing notes, washing a certain load of laundry, helping with homework at 9 P.M, or rushing kids to the bus stop.
 No thank you to all of that!
-So I guess some of my reasons for homeschooling are lazy and selfish!

 I think homeschooling has given us a more simple and peaceful way of life (I say that with three kids yelling and running around behind me)!
 But truly—I do believe homeschooling offers a lifestyle different from the traditional busyness that plagues many American families.